 Basically, for a complete set of dumbbells from 10-100 lbs, you’re looking at over $2,000 if you don’t get any bulk discounts.

-If you want a budget pair you can go with Titans loadable dumbbell handles.
+If you want a budget pair, you can go with Titans’ loadable dumbbell handles.

 If you want a different option that’s a little more expensive but comes with all of the weights, I would definitely recommend Power Blocks.